GodKnowss/GodKnowss.github.io/_posts/2025-06-28-welcome-to-mtsentropy.md

 date: 2025-06-28
 permalink: /posts/2025/06/welcome-to-mtsentropy/
 tags:
-  - UF
-  - PhD
+  - Personal
 ---

 To be complete! <br>

 Welcome to my corner of the internet!
-If you're wondering what "MTsEntropy" means, let me explain the story behind this admittedly nerdy website name.
+If you're wondering what "MTsEntropy" means, let me explain the story behind this website name.

 ## Decoding the Name
 In information theory, **entropy** measures the information content of a signal - how much useful, valuable information something contains.
 MTsEntropy applies this principle to academic knowledge sharing: